 The appeal of having some control over your premium rates is certainly encouraging some drivers to hop on the bandwagon.
 Furthermore, UBI may even change the insurer and customer relationship.
 Usage-based insurance is interactive and more about the customer experience.
 Instead of only speaking to an insurer when you renew or need to file a claim, you can have ongoing, more personalized interactions and UBI may even save you money if you’re a safe driver.

-There’s also the future of the insurance industry to think about, considering the eventual influx of self-driving cars—though fully autonomous vehicles are still unlikely to be commonplace for at least another decade or two.
+There’s also the future of the insurance industry to think about, considering the eventual influx of self-driving cars—though fully autonomous vehicles are still unlikely to be commonplace for decades.

 The auto insurance industry will likely have to innovate, and UBI is the first step in that direction for an otherwise relatively static industry.
 There will likely be more advanced telematics opportunities in the auto insurance industry in the years to come.
+Drivers may decide to take usage-based insurance into their own hands with independent apps, and then decide whether or not to share the information with their insurers.
+Insurance companies may begin to partner with other telematics companies to expand their UBI offerings.
 Talk to your insurer to find out more about your carrier's usage-based insurance options to see if it's right for you.